The Genealogy, History, Descent and Ancestry of The Lee Family of Virginia

 Richard Lee I - the "Founding father" of the Lee Family of the Virginia Colony -

 For hundreds of years, the descendants of Col. Richard Lee's son, William Lee, have been denied their heritage- denied their birthright by historians and scholars that refuse to allow the truth to be known.
-Because of speculation that was considered as truths and opinions that were published as facts by out-dated references that have no proven documentation, as law.
-The denial goes on-even in these times as the internet opens new frontiers of knowledge, as Federal Census records and documentation that was previously blocked from our view are now accessible - as birth, marriage and death publications are now available-making it possible to prove the existence of this lineage and that it does live on-through the thousand of GEDCOM files available on genealogy sites worldwide-- and even though the facts are there, the denial of these proud descendants goes on ...
+I refer to the decendants of William Lee and his wife Alice Felton as the "lost Lineage".
+Because of past speculation that was considered as truths, and opinions that were published as facts by out-dated references that have no proven documentation, as law that governs over who descends from Richard Lee and Anne Constable.
+The denial of the William Lee line goes on even in these times, as the internet opens new frontiers of knowledge, as Federal Census records and documentation that was previously blocked from our view are now accessible - as birth, marriage and death publications are now available-making it possible to prove the existence of this lineage and that it does live on-through the thousand of GEDCOM files available on genealogy sites worldwide-- and even though the facts are there, the denial of these proud descendants goes on ...

 American History is the foundation upon which our great Nation stands-the importance of integrity and substance is from which we thrive and our patriotic pride derives.
 It is what we are taught and what fills our heart and minds as we say our Pledge of Allegiance.
-And at the beginning and woven throughout the pattern of time the Lee Family of Virginia has been the common thread that has held so true....yet the fabric has been cut, torn, sown over to hide the holes.
+And at the beginning and woven throughout the pattern of time the Lee Family of Virginia has been the common thread in history that has held so true ...yet the fabric has been cut, torn, sown over to hide the holes and discrepancies.

-This website is a quest for the true descending lines of Richard Lee I to be acknowledged...to right the wrongs.
-This website is about the commitment to honor the Lee Family name by those denied that right.
-This website is dedicated to the patriotism, courage of our Lee family members.
+This website is my labor of love to my ancestors.
+It began as a quest for the true descending lines of Richard Lee I to be acknowledged ... to right the wrongs that have been done in the past to erase family members of this lineage.
+This website is about the commitment to honor the Lee Family name by those denied that right yet know who they descend from.
+This website is dedicated to the patriotism, courage of all our Lee family members.

-Corrections and recognition of William Lee's marriage to Alice Felton has now been publicly acknowledged ... the lines from them from their children .... and the many of us who can be proud of our heritage can triumph at last.
+Corrections and recognition of William Lee's marriage to Alice Felton has now been publicly acknowledged by many... yet the lines from their children have been ignored .....

 William son of Richard Lee I and Anne Constable

-Unfortunately, in spite of the recognitions and corrections, these same individuals have not publicly announce the truth of William Lee's descendants.
-They have not publicly apologized for their outrageous behavior and denials, nor have they retracted their stance on the issue.
-In fact, to this date, to become a member of the Society of Lees of Virginia the imposed rules of being considered a direct descendant of Richard Lee and the Virginia Lee Family one must prove oneself by the lineage and standards of the printing of Edmund Jennings Lee's 1895 "Lees of Virginia" ... not the latter corrected version, and not the newly founded proof of the William Lee lineage existence, and not to forget all the other historical publications that acknowledge the marriage of William Lee, his marriage to Alice Felton, and their four children.
+The printing of Edmund Jennings Lee's 1895 "Lees of Virginia" ... later printed a corrected version, establishing proof of the William Lee lineage existence, and other historical publications that acknowledge the marriage of William Lee, his marriage to Alice Felton, and their four children.
 These historical publications can easily be found at the Library of Congress under the category of Lee Family Genealogy.

-To understand the reasoning behind the insult, the controversy stems from Mary Lee (Heath) daughter of William Lee and Alice Felton.
+To understand the reasoning behind the controversy of the William Lee line stems from Mary Lee (Heath) daughter of William Lee and Alice Felton.

 To further examine the issues of Mary Lee Heath, it is important to understand Mary Lee’s father (Capt.
 William Lee) died young leaving her as heiress.
 She inherited land from her father.
 However, after her remarriage to Bartholomew Schreever and the circumstances associated with it, the Lee family filed suit against Mary for the land.
 Two court dates later, Mary had lost her inheritance and been disowned by the Lee family.
 To this day the Society of Lees of Virginia will not accept her descendants as members.